Many email marketers turn their backs on HTML email templates because of this reason.

 Write ‘Decorative image’ as Alt text if the image is just for email ornamentation.
 That would enable quicker email scanning for the subscriber.

 There are certain email clients that don’t show Alt text if it crosses the image width or if the image is linked.
 It is strongly recommended that you send out test emails across various email clients and check the Alt text by disabling the images.
+Create mobile responsive email templates with Alt text clearly visible even on smaller screens.

 9. Style it a little